freepius/asVoyage-website/README.md

 * Set properly the BlogController::LIMIT\_ARTICLES constant (eg: to 10)
 * Solve the TODOs
 * Update vendor and libraries
-* Change password for admin
+* Change name and password for admin
 * Management of errors and exceptions
+* Index some Mongo fields ?
 * Cache (with Memcached ?) :
   * Blog repository => caching for listTags() and countArticlesByYearMonth()
   * Blog controller => caching the generated HTML from Markdown